 Pack a compressible jacket that will still stand up to the cold.
 L.L.
 Bean’s new PrimaLoft Cross Core jacket material is both warm and lightweight, and packs away in a stowaway pouch.
 It’s available in both men’s and women’s styles, as well with or without a hood.

-If you are going somewhere really cold and need more than a lighter-weight, pack-away jacket, consider one that does double duty, like the Adidas W Climawarm Jacket.
-Not only is it water-repellent, full-length, and double-insulated, but it also has hand-warmer pockets.
-A similar, shorter style for men is also available.
+If you are going somewhere really cold and need more than a lighter-weight, pack-away jacket, consider one that does double duty, like the Adidas Climawarm Jacket.
+Not only is it water-repellent and double-insulated, but it’s also made of recycled polyester.
+A similar style for men is also available.

 Helly Hansen’s 3-in-1 Helsinki Raincoat is another multifunctional waterproof coat.
 Though it’s not as easy to pack, it’s great for wetter climates.